krateng/maloja/README.md

 Also neat: You can use your **custom artist or track images**.

-## Requirements
+## How to install

-* Python 3.5 or higher
+### New Installation

+1) Make sure you have Python 3.5 or higher installed.
+You also need some basic packages that should be present on most systems, but I've provided simple shell scripts for Alpine and Ubuntu to get everything you need.

-* If you'd like to display images, you will need API keys for [Last.fm](https://www.last.fm/api/account/create) and [Fanart.tv](https://fanart.tv/get-an-api-key/) (you need a project key, not a personal one).
+2) If you'd like to display images, you will need API keys for [Last.fm](https://www.last.fm/api/account/create) and [Fanart.tv](https://fanart.tv/get-an-api-key/) (you need a project key, not a personal one).
 These are free of charge!

-## How to install

-1) Download Maloja with the command `pip install malojaserver`.
+3) Download Maloja with the command `pip install malojaserver`.
 Make sure to use the correct python version (Use `pip3` if necessary).

-I've provided a simple .sh file to get Maloja going on an Alpine or Ubuntu server / container.
+4) (Recommended) Put your server behind a reverse proxy for SSL encryption.

+### Update

+* If you use a version before 2.0 (1.x), install the package as described above, then manually copy all your user data to your `~/.local/share/maloja` folder.
+* Otherwise, simply run the command `maloja update` or use `pip`s update mechanic.

+## How to use

-2) Start the server with
+1) Start and stop the server with

 		maloja start

-3) (Recommended) Put your server behind a reverse proxy for SSL encryption.

-## How to use
+		maloja stop
+		maloja restart

-1) If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
+2) If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
 Use the command

 		maloja import *filename*

 	to import the downloaded file into Maloja.

-2) You can interact with the server at any time with the commands

-		maloja stop
-		maloja restart
-		maloja start

-3) Update Maloja with `pip install malojaserver --upgrade --no-cache-dir`

-4) Various folders have `.info` files with more information on how to use their associated features.
+3) Various folders have `.info` files with more information on how to use their associated features.

+4) You can also have a look at the `settings.ini` file.

 5) If you'd like to implement anything on top of Maloja, visit `/api_explorer`.